FinTech · AI-assisted private equity · one case, one stealable principle

 Interrogation turned into reliance · every number with its window

-Screening ran 60% faster across 42 deals in a 90-day window, and analysts went from ignoring the model to leading their deal memos with it.
-The LLM didn't get more accurate — they could finally trace every claim to its cited source and see where its confidence came from.
+Screening ran 60% faster, and analysts went from ignoring the model to leading their deal memos with it.
+The LLM didn’t get more accurate — they could finally trace every claim to its cited source and see where its confidence came from.
+What the NDA keeps off this page — the sample, the eval design, the baseline, who ran the count — I walk through on a call, artifacts open.

 Screening speed